appium/appium/README.md

     > xcodebuild -sdk iphonesimulator6.0

-This creates a `build/Release-iphonesimulator` directory in your Xcode project that contains the `.app` package that you'll need to communicate with the server.
+This creates a `build/Release-iphonesimulator` directory in your Xcode project that contains the `.app` package that you'll need to communicate with the Appium server.

 You can also run against an app on an actual device by plugging the device in